 Retail Sales overview

-Early Wednesday, the market sees preliminary readings of the Australia Retail Sales for June month at 01:30 GMT.
-Market consensus suggests a downbeat MoM print of -0.5% versus 0.4% prior readings.
+Early Friday, the market sees preliminary readings of the Australia Retail Sales for October month at 00:30 GMT.
+Market consensus suggests an upbeat MoM print of +2.5% versus +1.3% prior readings, suggesting the sustained improvement in economic activity after positing the first positive figure in the last four months during September.

 How could it affect AUD/USD?